algogrit/blog.gauravagarwalr.com/content/posts/2018-01-09-learn-go-series-part-3.md

 # CORS

 We are almost done.
 Our API is almost functional.
 We run it, test it and it works fine.
-Then we hit the api from the UI on a different domain, and **BAM** it doesn't work.
+Then we hit the API from the UI on a different domain, and **BAM** it doesn't work.
 Bummer!

 Well, we forgot to enable [CORS][MozillaCORS] support to our server.
 Duh!